Cross-Disciplinary Scholarly Research

 Symbolic-Numerical Logic & the Holographic "Tian Ren He Yi" Worldview

-Han Dynasty philosophers and physicians believed that the evolutionary trajectories of cosmic order and human society maintained deep consistency with the succession of the sixty-four hexagrams at the foundational level.
-The I Ching provided ancient China with a scientific and rational natural philosophy through its "Xiang" (symbols) and "Shu" (mathematical derivation logic).
-Researchers deciphered the intrinsic laws of change through analogy, deduction, and interpretation of hexagram sequences, greatly elevating the epistemological significance of symbolic logic in life sciences.
+Han Dynasty philosophers and physicians associated cosmic order and human society with the succession of the sixty-four hexagrams at a symbolic level.
+The I Ching offered a natural philosophy of images and numbers through its "Xiang" (symbols) and "Shu" (mathematical derivation logic).
+Later readers used analogy, deduction, and hexagram sequence reading to explore patterns of change.

 From an ontological perspective, TCM fully inherited the I Ching's holistic "Tian Ren He Yi" (天人合一, Heaven-Human Unity) and "Three Powers" (Heaven, Earth, Humanity) cosmology.
 In this view, the cosmos is not a machine assembled from independent mechanical parts as described by Cartesian philosophy, but an organic living network where all parts mutually mirror each other.
 The Shanghan Lun's "Six Meridian Pattern Identification" system directly internalizes macrocosmic natural laws (such as Six Qi variations) into the human body's physiological and pathological microstructure.